-Users of Gmail and Google Apps for business have always been able to edit documents, spreadsheets and presentations online in a browser using Google Docs.
+Users of Gmail and Google for Work have always been able to edit documents, spreadsheets and presentations online in a browser using Google Drive.
 The challenge has been if you want those documents to be readily available on your desktop computer or to easily upload files to Google Docs without uploading and downloading.

 Much like Dropbox, there is now a GDrive application for both Windows and Mac and once installed allows you to save files directly to it, which in turn upload to Google Docs (now renamed Google Drive) online

 Not only is it convenient; as soon as you save a file to your GDrive, it automatically gets backed up online across Google’s 33 data centres worldwide.
 So now you can ditch the external hard drive and forget about remembering to do your own backups.

 The free version gives your 5 gbs of space; which for most users will be plenty.
 However if you wish to increase the size of your drive to 25 gbs, this costs £1.50 per month.

 If you only create and edit Google Docs as against other formats like Word and Excel, then the you have unlimited space available in your GDrive as these don’t take up any storage space.

 - Users of Google Docs have often complained that they do not have a local copy of their files; now with GDrive they have instant access them on their computer